Republican Congressman Steve King Tweets in Favor of White Nationalism

 Two months later, King tweeted at Wilders, “Wishing you successful vote.
 Cultural suicide by demographic transformation must end.”

-In any case, former Ku Klux Klan leader David Duke believes he’s gotten King’s message:
+King has so far declined to elaborate on the meaning of Sunday tweet, but, given the content of the cartoon and his past statements, it doesn’t seem that much clarification is needed.
+In any case, former Ku Klux Klan leader David Duke believes he’s gotten the congressman’s message: